Making accurate estimates in software development

 Additionally, and this also holds true for both front- and back-end developers, we often have idealistic views of our own capabilities, which can pose problems when making estimates and in particular following our estimates.

 Finally, another underlying reason for making inaccurate estimates has nothing to do with the project, your level of experience or the technologies used.
-It’s actually an essential human trait: a strong desire to please other people by telling them what they want to hear
+It’s actually an essential human trait: a strong desire to please other people by telling them what they want to hear.

 When making estimates, this desire often translates into providing very optimistic estimates in terms of both time and budget, which more often than not don’t stand up to the test of scope changes, back and forths with the clients, and any other unexpected disruptions.